podops/podops.legacy/README.md

 The platform follows an API-first approach and is very light on user-facing frontends.
 Almost all interactions with Podops happens either using `po` the command line interface or by directly integrating the Rest API.

 If you need support or have ideas for improving Podops, please join the [Podops Gitter community](https://gitter.im/podops/) or visit the [GitHub Issues section](https://github.com/podops/podops/issues) of this repo.
-Please visit the Podops document repository for installation instructions and documentation.
+Please visit the Podops [document repository](/docs) for installation instructions and documentation.

-If you find this project interesting, please consider starring the project on GitHub.
+If you find this project interesting, please consider starring it here on GitHub!

 ## Getting started